-Once the Association is created and registered, the Association must keep a series of documentation established in the regulations.
-Generally, the associations must have:
+Once the Association is created and registered, the Association must keep a series of documentation established in the Law.
+The associations must have:

-- An updated list of its associates.

-- An accounting that allows obtaining a true image of the assets, the results and the financial situation of the entity, as well as the activities carried out.

-- An inventory of your assets.

-• A book of the minutes of the meetings of its governing and representative bodies (physically), however they can be done on the computer and printed.
+- An updated list of its associates. - An accounting that allows obtaining a true image of the assets, the results and the financial situation of the entity, as well as the activities carried out. - An inventory of your assets. - A book of the minutes of the meetings of its governing and representative bodies (physically), however they can be done on the computer and printed. - We can observe how, strictly, the law only mentions 1 book: the minute book.
+Therefore, both to keep the relationship of partners and accounting updated, today computer tools can be used.